Updated December 2025

 What responsibility do content creators have in the AI citation era?

-- Provide clear sources and citations in your own work
+- They should provide clear sources and citations for their own work.

-- Avoid contributing to hallucination through misleading or unverified claims
+- They should avoid contributing to hallucinations through misleading or unverifiable claims.

-- Balance optimization for visibility with commitment to truthfulness
+- They should balance optimization for visibility with truthfulness.

 Implementation Strategy